 The upper thigh has roughly a dozen different muscles that are involved in controlling the leg.
 These are large muscles that can be easily bruised by a strike of sufficient focus and intensity.

 For example, if someone delivers a Mae Geri in your direction, then stepping to the face side or ear side as you deliver a Tate Tettsui Uchi down into the mid-thigh is likely to cause immediate tissue damage.
 This may make it more difficult for the person to then use this leg as effectively.

-In a similar way a Ken Tsuki could be applied into the side of the thigh to damage the muscles in this area.
+Similarly, a Ken Tsuki could be applied to the side of the thigh to damage the muscles in this area.
 Either the inside or outside of the thigh could be targeted with generally equal effect.

-Striking to the forearm can, if properly applied, render an opponent’s hand and lower arm ineffective for some period of time.
+Striking to the forearm can, if properly applied, render an opponent’s hand and lower arm ineffective for some time.

 The first seven ribs connect directly to the sternum via cartilage.
 These are commonly referred to as the true ribs.
 The next remaining five ribs are referred to as the false ribs.
 The first three false ribs (ribs 8, 9, and 10) connect to the cartilage of the 7th rib rather than to the sternum directly.
 The last two ribs are called floating ribs and have no connection to the sternum at all.
 These ribs generally protect the lower back.
 All ribs connect to the spinal column.

 The Intercostal Space is the space between any two adjacent ribs.
 Intercostal spaces are numbered as well, beginning with the space immediately below the first rib (technically between the first and second rib).
 This is intercostal space number one.
 The numbers for intercostal spaces increase as you move downward toward the abdomen.
 For example, the intercostal space between the fifth and sixth ribs is intercostal space five.